wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/02-user-interface-best-practices.md

 If you are using any soft of custom header, you should ensure that the logo links to the homepage.

-Here is an example of how you can link the logo to the homepage:
+Here is an example of how you can link the logo to the homepage using the home_url() function:

 ```php
 <a href="<?php echo esc_url( home_url( '/' ) ); ?>">